 Customer Service

-Cigna Global has a secure online customer area where all policy documents are listed, including the insurance certificate and claim forms.
-Within the member portal, a customer can check out all policy documents, policy rules, and coverage, submit claims online, and search for a healthcare provider (clinic, hospital, or any doctor) nearby.
+Cigna Healthcare has a secure online customer area where all policy documents are listed, including the insurance certificate and claim forms.
+Within the member portal, you can check out all policy documents, policy rules, and coverage, submit claims online, and search for a healthcare provider (clinic, hospital, or any doctor) nearby.

 In addition, Cigna has a global multi-language assistance and support customer service team reachable 24/7 through its helpline.
 The Customer Care Team can be contacted by the following: